fot. z archiwum przewodnika

 4. Day 4 The Ionian Sea

-5. Day 5 The Dark Side of History
+5. Day 5 The Battlefield

-6. Day 6 The Battlefield
+6. Day 6 Mountain and Valley

 Riders leave Albania that day.
 Transfer to Tirana or Saranda available.